Building powerful philanthropy

 Creating access for all

-Via our publications and events we make the knowledge gained through our research and experiences available to all so anyone can draw on it freely.
+Via our downloadable publications, charity conferences, training and events we make the knowledge gained through our charity sector research and experiences available to all so anyone can draw on it freely.
 For instance providing a step-by-step guide to charity analysis, helping funders engage with impact measurement, and helping funders think through the benefits and risks of social investment.

-Our research and analysis of different sectors helps philanthropists and funders engage with the key issues, and provides insight into where their funding can make a difference.
+Our research and analysis of different sectors helps philanthropists and funders engage with the key issues, and provides insight into where their charitable giving and funding can make a difference, whilst also providing focus on socially responsible investing.
 Charity begins at home was our first sector report, published in 2003 and provided the inspiration for one of the authors, Diana Barran MBE, to go on to set up domestic violence charity Safelives.

 Challenging thinking and bringing new ideas